OVERVIEW

 We have recommended a rest day in Hongu because of the location’s natural beauty and its significance, but also because there’s so much to do.
 We can remove the rest day if you wish.

 There’s the option to spend extra time at Hongu Taisha and the cultural centre (you may have been rushed yesterday) or just relax and take a dip in a 1200-year-old onsen in the river.
-Explore the area on a bike, sit in a cafe and savour a good coffee or immerse yourself in one of the many unique Japanese activities available.
+Explore the area, sit in a cafe and savour a good coffee or immerse yourself in one of the many unique Japanese activities available.

 We’ve also walked and constructed notes for the tracks around Hongu.
 Namely, the Dainichi-goe path that connects Hongu to Yunomine Onsen or the last day of the Kumano Kodo Kohechi route that connects Totsukawa Onsen via Yakio to Hongu.